chainables/chainable/README.md

 - ***tree trimming** - (especially useful for infinite trees) a chainable tree can be limited in depth based on either a lazily-evaluated predicate condition that the lowermost descendants are to meet (see `notBelowWhere()`) or a numerical maximum depth of the tree.
 This enables methods that may result in a full traversal of the tree (such as `firstWhere()`) to eventually return, which they might not if the tree were infinite.

-For example, the following code, which builds on the `infinitePermutations` tree from the previous example, results in a view of the previously defined tree that is limited to 3 layers of depth for the purposes of any other logic applied to it.
+For example, the following code, which builds on the `infinitePermutations` tree from the previous example, results in a view of the previously defined tree that is limited to 3 layers of depth for any subsequent logic applied to it:

 ```java
         String text = permutationsUptoLength5 = permutations